SofiaKapsiani/fungal-burden-quantification/README.md

 ```

 ### Prediction
-The Python code `predict.py` and its equivalent jupyter notebook version `predict_manually.ipynb` can be employed for predicting the fungi segmented mask from an input histology image.
+The Python code `predict.py`can be employed for predicting the fungi segmented mask from an input histology image.
 The following parameters can be passed for making the predictions:
 ```bash
   --model, -m            Pretrained model from a .pth file